-This year, for the very first time, the EMAlumni Association would like to recognise the value and contribution that EMA alumni bring to society, as a legacy of the EMA spirit and commitment towards the advancement of human rights and democratisation.
+This year, for the third time, the EMAlumni Association recognises the value and contribution that EMA alumni bring to society, as a legacy of the EMA spirit and commitment towards the advancement of human rights and democratisation.

 The award is aimed at recognising the work of an Alum who, through their work and/or volunteering activities has made (and is making) a significant contribution to the advancement of human rights and democratisation in the world.

 - Be a graduate from the European Master’s Programme in Human Rights and Democratisation.
-Those currently enrolled as EMA students (i.e. graduating in 2019) are not eligible to nominate or be nominated;
+Those currently enrolled as EMA students (i.e. graduating in 2021) are not eligible to nominate or be nominated;

 - Be able to document the aforementioned activity and their contribution to it.

 - Not be a current member of the Board, the Secretary-General, or member of the panel (soon to be announced)

 Please note that nominations of any of the above-mentioned people should be deemed invalid.

 - All EMA Alumni can nominate a maximum of 1 Alum they think deserves the EMAlumni Award.
 Those currently enrolled as EMA students (i.e. graduating the current year) cannot send nominations;

 - Alumni cannot nominate themselves, current Board members, the Secretary-General or a member of the panel (below)

 - Panel members cannot nominate fellow Alumni